 White House national security adviser Jake Sullivan issued a warning that an invasion might occur “any day now.”

 Roche predicted that even if the impact on oil prices was ignored, a Russian invasion of Ukraine would have broad economic consequences.
 He expressed concern that many market participants were underestimating the potential effects of the Russia-Ukraine problem.

-“My best judgment is that most investors see Mr. Putin as background music,” he said.
-“I am sure Mr. Putin would disagree.”
-If Putin does “something major” in Ukraine, according to Roche, the US and its allies are likely to slap punitive sanctions on Russia, and European equities markets and the world economy’s outlook would be “radically changed.”
+According to him, the majority of investors only pay attention to Mr. Putin as background noise.
+“Mr. Putin would disagree, I’m sure of it,” According to Roche, if Putin does “something major” in Ukraine, the US and its allies are likely to impose harsh sanctions on Russia, and the outlook for the global economy will be “radically changed.”

 Politicians in the US claim that the “mother of all sanctions”—sanctions that would be “crippling to [Russia’s] economy—are being developed against Russia as a method of safeguarding Ukraine.
 Ministers from the UK and Germany have also issued warnings that any harsh measures taken on Ukraine will have an economic impact on Moscow.

 On the other hand, experts contend that in order to further its political objectives, Russia is willing to risk “severe financial destruction” and full-scale conflict in Ukraine.